Previous dayJanuary 28, 2026Next day

 37.1 km---✓ ReviewedUSGS →

-A magnitude 2.6 earthquake was recorded 23 km WNW of Old Harbor, Alaska on January 28, 2026 at 22:57 UTC.
+The USGS recorded this magnitude 2.6 earthquake 23 km WNW of Old Harbor, Alaska at 22:57 UTC on January 28, 2026.
 At a depth of 37.1 km, the event was shallow crustal.
-Coordinates: 57.274°, -153.677°.
+The epicenter is at 57.274°, -153.677°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-28